tc39/proposal-defer-import-eval/README.md

 ### Delegating work to blocking workers

 One of the problem of the proposed solution is that all resources have to be loaded ahead, before doing a lazy initialization.
-Frameeworks have defined systems where the resources are not necessarily fetched yet, and if it is not fetched then the framework behave as-if we were doing a transaction, by unwinding everything and starting over.
+Frameworks have defined systems where the resources are not necessarily fetched yet, and if it is not fetched then the framework behave as-if we were doing a transaction, by unwinding everything and starting over.